Robpol86/robpol86.com/docs/posts/2025/2025-02-10-truenas-scale-aiffro-runbook.md

 ### 2.1.0 Console Setup

-Power on the Aiffro and wait for the TrueNAS console setup menu to appear:
+Power on the Aiffro and wait for the TrueNAS console setup menu to appear.
+We'll be setting the static IP for the NAS.

 1. **Configure network interfaces:**
     - enp2s0 > Edit